uk-gov-mirror/ministryofjustice.digital-studio-infra/README.md

   e.g. ```$ cp tools/config/main.tf test-app/dev/main.tf ```

 4\.
-Change to the environment directory and replace the APPDIRECTORY placeholder with the name of the app directory
+Change to the environment directory and replace the APPNAME placeholder with the name of the app directory

   e.g.